misho-dimitrov/arb/README.md

 # VARIABILITY AND TEST-RETEST RELIABILITY OF MORPHOMETRIC MRI MEASURES

 ## Programming scripts used for the analyses:
-\\ \textbf{ICC_EH_BRCnew.R} - An R script to automatically calculate test-retest reliability (using two-way mixed model intra-class correlation coefficients with absolute agreement of single measurements (McGraw & Wong, 1996))
+\\ \mathbf{}{ICC_EH_BRCnew.R} - An R script to automatically calculate test-retest reliability (using two-way mixed model intra-class correlation coefficients with absolute agreement of single measurements (McGraw & Wong, 1996))
-\\ \textbf{mrd_mcv.R} - An R script to automatically calculate mean relative difference and mean coefficient of variation (McGuire et al., 2017)
+\\ \mathbf{}{mrd_mcv.R} - An R script to automatically calculate mean relative difference and mean coefficient of variation (McGuire et al., 2017)

 ## Dataset:
 \\ The Precision in Neuroimaging (PIN) study dataset, which includes MRI scans of the brain from individuals scanned at multiple time points and on different scanners - \url{https://sites.google.com/view/pinstudy}

-### Used for the variability and reliability analyses in:
+## Used for the variability and reliability analyses in:

 *Reliability of MRI-derived brain estimates: The effects of scan session, head tilt, inter-scan interval, acquisition sequence, FreeSurfer version and processing stream*